ADFG Fishery Hotlines

 US Coast Guard

-The USCG informs us that there are no new safety requirements for the 2014 season.
-However, we still expect to see some new regulations published for public comment.
-Monitor the USCG websites for the most current updates on requirements specific to your operation.
+Two new USGC safety requirements will take effect soon.
+Monitor the USCG websites for the most current updates on these and other requirements specific to your operation.

-Mandatory dockside safety exams are not required this season, unless you have to carry an observer, then they are mandatory.
-All commercial fishermen who operate beyond 3 miles offshore must complete a dockside inspection prior to Oct 15, 2015.
-At this time, safety inspection decals are only good for 2 years. `
+All commercial fishermen who operate beyond 3 nm of the Territorial Sea must complete a dockside inspection prior to Oct 15, 2015.
+At this time, safety inspection decals are only good for 2 years.

-Timeline for implementation of these requirements remains unclear.
-Some provisions, such as load-line rules, will undergo additional rulemaking.
+Timeline for implementation of some requirements remains unclear.
+A few, such as load-line rules, will undergo additional rulemaking.
 You can help keep watch on new developments by monitoring the websites linked above.
-Be sure to comment on any proposed regulations and you are also encouraged to write the Commercial Fishing Safety Advisory Committee with your concerns.
-Read ATA’s most recent comments here.
+Be sure to comment on any proposed regulations and write the Commercial Fishing Safety Advisory Committee with your concerns.

 In anticipation of new requirements, Alaska Marine Safety Education Association has been offering free drill conductor training for commercial vessel owners, skippers, and crew.
 Funding for this program won’t last forever, so if you haven’t had a chance to get in on this excellent class, check soon to see if it is still available.
 Contact AMSEA for more information on locations and course schedules for this and other class offerings.